Using your react components in Builder

 If you would like your components to have some default CSS styles applied, that can be edited in the

-style tab, you can set default styles like in the example below
+style tab, you can set default styles as follows:

 Using your components in the editor